LGBTQ rights in Botswana: Legality of same-sex sexual acts

 Same-sex sexual acts became legal on 11 June 2019.
 Previously, sodomy, whether heterosexual or homosexual, was criminalised, punishable by up to seven years' imprisonment.
 The law criminalising such sexual activity applied to both men and women.
 Initially, its application was limited to men only (similar to other colonies of the British Empire), however, a Botswana court found this to be discriminatory and that the law should apply to women as well.

-Although same-sex sexual acts remained illegal until June 2019, their prosecution was rare according to a 2004 publication.
+Although same-sex sexual acts remained illegal until June 2019, their prosecution was rare.

 On March 30th 2016, the Gaborone City Council unanimously approved a motion calling for the repeal of Botswana's criminalisation of same-sex sexual acts.

 Letsweletse Motshidiemang, a student at the University of Botswana, was the lead plaintiff in a case to legalise homosexuality in Botswana.
-In November 2017, LeGaBiBo successfully applied to join the case as a friend of the court.
+In November 2017, LEGABIBO successfully applied to join the case as a friend of the court.
 The lawsuit sought to declare Section 164(a) and 167 of the Penal Code unconstitutional because "they interfere with his [the student's] fundamental right to liberty, freedom of privacy, as well as his right to use his body as he sees fit."
 However, the Deputy Attorney General argued that these sections were constitutional because they prohibited certain sexual acts which may be conducted by those of all sexual orientations, whether heterosexual or homosexual, and thus that these laws do not discriminate based on sexual orientation.
 Initially, the High Court was supposed to hear the case in March 2018.
 In February, however, the Deputy Attorney General asked for more time to respond to the plaintiffs' claims.
 As such, the High Court moved the hearing to 31 May 2018.
 The case was then postponed again.
 On 6 December 2018, the Court rescheduled the hearing for 14 March 2019.
 LGBTQ activists presented their arguments at the hearing and were given a date of 11 June for the judgement.

 On 11 June, the High Court decriminalized same-sex sexual activity by unanimously declaring that section 164 of Botswana's Penal Code was unconstitutional.
 The judgement was welcomed by the ruling Botswana Democratic Party (BDP).
 Judge Michael Leburu further said that such laws "deserve a place in the museum or archives and not in the world".

 "Human dignity is harmed when minority groups are marginalized." ...
 "Sexual orientation is not a fashion statement.
 It is an important attribute of one's personality".